 To use this Playbook, be sure to create a specific Notion database that will store the tab-related data like title and link and then map them to the relevant columns.
 Once launched, it will capture the data of all active tabs and save them to the database.

 This way, you can make sure you’re focusing on what you want to do, and still be able to revisit those tabs later since they’re safely tucked away in Notion.
 Goodbye, FOMO!
-However, if you just want to save the currently opened tab to Notion instead of all of them, use this Playbook instead.
+However, if you just want to save the currently opened tab to Notion instead of all of them.

 Automation #7: Create recurring tasks